Innovation Series

 An example of a vulnerability in WebSocket security was the Cable Haunt incident in 2020.
 Cable Haunt is a critical vulnerability found in cable modems from various manufacturers across the world.
 The vulnerability enables remote attackers to execute arbitrary code on your modem, indirectly through an endpoint on the modem.
 The vulnerable endpoint is exposed to the local network but can be reached remotely due to improper WebSocket usage.
 Through malicious communication with this endpoint, a buffer overflow can be exploited to gain control of the modem.
 Using Websockets with TLS/SSL and introducing proper authentication through access tokens or similar mechanisms can help avoid such attacks.

-Go (Golang) Ecosystem for WebSockets
+Go (Golang) Ecosystem for WebSocket Scaling

 Go has several popular WebSocket libraries that make it easy to add real-time communication to your application.
 Let's take a look at some of the most commonly used libraries and how they compare.